Understanding COVID Court Rules in Tyler

 The Texas Supreme Court has prohibited courts from conducting non-essential proceedings in person at least until May 1, 2020.
-Smith County courts are conducting hearings by video conferencing through Zoom software.
+Tyler courts are conducting hearings by video conferencing through Zoom software.

 All video conferencing court proceedings will be broadcast over the Court’s YouTube channel which will satisfy the Open Courts Provision of the Texas Constitution.
 Prior to the hearing, the Court will send an email inviting all attorneys, witnesses, and staff to the Zoom meeting.